citp/privacy-policy-historical/w/we/web/webtimesheet.com.md

 **Telephone Calls**

-All incoming and outgoing telephone calls using Replicon’s telephone systems are subject to automated recording and archiving.
+All incoming and outgoing telephone calls using Replicon's telephone systems are subject to automated recording and archiving.
 Recording is a function of certain technology and cannot be turned off by individual Replicon employees or contractors for particular cases.
 Recording is carried out for the following purposes:

   * To ensure accuracy of communication.
 This includes ensuring accuracy of our understanding of customer requirements, orders and agreements made with customers, and, if necessary, to accurately document such agreements in the event of a misunderstanding or dispute to protect both Replicon and the customer;
   * To ensure quality of service provided by Replicon representatives.